 There are 16 nodes and 31 links, with link capacity ranging from 60 to 180 trunks.
-The detailed link-by-link traffic statistics and link capacities can be found in the Appendices of [6] and [15].
-The traffic in the network consists of four types, namely class-1, 2, 3, and 4, and require bandwidth of 1, 2, 3, and 4 trunks, respectively.
+The detailed link-by-link traffic statistics and link capacities can be found in [6].
+For the purpose of self-sufficiency, we are also providing it in Appendix A. The traffic in the network consists of four types, namely class-1, 2, 3, and 4, and require bandwidth of 1, 2, 3, and 4 trunks, respectively.
 No admission control is employed in this experiment.